 - Has my business focus changed significantly in the past year?

-What are some other pieces of information that you would include in a consultant bio or consultant marketing kit?
+What are some other pieces of information that you would include in a consultant bio, consultant resume or consultant marketing kit?